Sethbones/Fraymakers-Pre-Workshop-Repo/Stages/fraymakers-stage-template/README.md

 Name: Stage Template

-Description: a Template for making characters
+Description: a Template for making Stages

-Version: 0.4
+Version: 1

 Created By: Fraymakers dev team